 Answer: Absolutely.
 While Veterans Campaign’s workshops are tailored to future candidates with a military background, all are welcome.
 If you plan to work on the campaign of a military veteran, we expect that you will find our workshops to be quite valuable.

 Question: How can I get a copy of the Field Manual?

-Answer: We plan to publish the final version of The Candidate’s Field Manual after the 2012 election.
-In the meantime, we’re giving a free working copy to everyone who attends a workshop, and everyone who makes a tax-deductible donation of $100 or more to Veterans Campaign.
+Answer: The Candidate’s Field Manual is provided to everyone who attends a Veterans Campaign workshop, and everyone who makes a tax-deductible donation of $100 or more to Veterans Campaign.

 Question: How many veterans are currently in elected office?
 How many are running?

-Answer: For detailed information on candidates and elected officials who have served in the military, please see our Field Report.
+Answer: For detailed information on candidates and elected officials who have served in the military up to 2012, please see our Field Report.